knightmoves-curriculum/advanced-c-sharp/010-custom-response/README.md

-In today's lesson we'll ...
+In today's lesson we'll gracefully look at how APIs deal with exceptions that are thrown inside code.
+We will also look at a way to customize our responses.
+If our code encounteres an unexpected exception it will return a 500, Internal Server Error response status code.

 ``` cs
 using Microsoft.AspNetCore.Mvc;
 using System;